A stressed ball python is an unhappy ball python.

 This design helps them keep prey trapped after biting them, because anything they bite will impale itself further when trying to escape.

-Being bitten by a ball python is quite rare, but that doesn’t mean it never happens.
+Being bitten by a ball python is quite rare.
+They even made our list of snakes that are unlikely to ever bite.
+But that doesn’t mean it never happens.

 Snake bites are typically rapid and challenging to avoid when they happen.
 They can be somewhat painful, and it’s not uncommon for the bitten area to bleed slightly.